trendscenter/coinstac/EXAMPLE-GROUP-ADD.md

     // stub some default values
     const _default = { step: 1, userStep: {} };

+    /*
+    {
+      step: 1, // <== step starts at 1, and we will count to 3 with all users
+      userStep: { // <== userStep will have approximately the following shape:
+        brad: 1,  // @note, if we have 3 `usernames` in `opts.usernames`,
+        sacha: 1, // only after each person has contributed will this have three kv-pairs }
+    }
+    */

     // construct our current group data from default and past values let result = _.assign({}, _default, opts.previousData);